syazwanbahrom/Hyperledger-Assesment-2021/README.md

 ### Submitting

-1. Your code should be made available in a public or private repository, on your personal github or bitbucket;
-2. Push up to your repo one last time
+1. Publish your code on Github or bitbuckek.
-3. Email us your GitHub link
+3. Email us your repository link.

 Good Luck!